 About Holly

-Holly is a female Poodle almost 6 years old.
+Holly is a female Poodle about 6 years old.
 Carefully selected as a great representative of her breed, Mary decided to make her part of their program.
 Mary has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Great health testing